Having a child with eczema can be ‘challenging’ — to say the least.

 Thanks to the lovely folk at Aveeno for kindly sending us some products; plus a copy of their new ‘Ellie and Eddie’ book.

-We received Aveeno bath oil, Aveeno moisturising lotion and Aveeno cream for the purposes of this post.
+We received Aveeno bath oil, Aveeno moisturising lotion and Aveeno cream to try, although we were under no obligation to write about it.